Employer guidance on managing long-term sickness absence

 If an employee misses one day of work through illness, it’s not likely to be a major issue.
 In most cases, the employee returns and completes a simple Back to Work form.

-On the other hand, if an employee misses three or more days, you might look for a medical certificate.
-This is your right as an employer and this requirement should be clearly outlined in the relevant absence policy.
+On the other hand, if an employee misses three or more days, most employers will look for a medical certificate.
+This is something you can insist on as an employer and this requirement should be clearly outlined in the relevant absence policy.
 When requesting a medical certificate, it’s important to ensure it’s provided by a qualified medical practitioner registered with the Medical Council of Ireland.

 Following on from the informal welfare meeting, you may also decide that it’s necessary to request an employee’s medical records.
-You’ll need to notify the employee of your intention and why you are making this request.
+You’ll need to notify the employee of your intention to do so and why you are making this request.
 Before obtaining records from the employee’s GP, you must:

 - Formally notify the employee in writing that it’s proposed to make the application.

 If the medical professional either does not provide, or states that it’s not possible to provide an expected return-to-work date, your policy should reserve your right to arrange a consultation with your own Occupational Physician at your expense.
 This will give you an opportunity to gather further information and assess any recommendations such as reduced working hours, lighter duties, or an alternative role.

 Once you’ve obtained the employee’s medical records and any relevant reports, you may need to conduct a ‘Medical Capability Hearing’.
 This hearing should discuss the following:

 - The content of the employee’s medical report(s).